 If any of these rules are not followed during the PCB gold finger plating process, the PCB might be incapable of communicating with the parent circuit board.
 Alternately, the PCB might not fit properly into the appropriate slot on a motherboard.

-The reason why gold is used for the connecting fingers on PCBs is due to the alloy`s superior strength and conductivity.
+Gold is used for connecting fingers on PCBs due to the alloy’s superior strength and conductivity.
 The strength of gold makes it possible for the fingers to be inserted and ejected hundreds of times without wear to the connecting contacts.
 Without the protection of the gold plating, a circuit board could easily be stripped of its connecting functions after a few uses.

 You might wonder why gold over other types of metal.
 After all, gold is one of the rarest and most expensive natural elements.
 Might it be more cost-effective to plate the connecting edges of PCBs with copper or nickel?
 Gold, however, is necessary for the functions required of a Printed Circuit Board.